Brzovic and Charleston (SC) host Hampton - WTOP News

 BOTTOM LINE: Charleston (SC) faces the Hampton Pirates after Ante Brzovic scored 27 points in Charleston (SC)’s 78-69 loss to the UNC Wilmington Seahawks.

+The Cougars are 4-2 against CAA opponents.
+Charleston (SC) is second in the CAA with 12.1 offensive rebounds per game led by Kobe Rodgers averaging 1.7.

+Hampton is shooting 44.6% from the field this season, 0.8 percentage points higher than the 43.8% Charleston (SC) allows to opponents.
+Charleston (SC) averages 9.8 made 3-pointers per game this season, 1.8 more made shots on average than the 8.0 per game Hampton allows.

-The Pirates and Cougars meet Thursday for the first time in CAA play this season.
+The Pirates and Cougars face off Thursday for the first time in conference play this season.

-Brzovic is scoring 12.5 points per game and averaging 6.7 rebounds for the Cougars.
-Ben Burnham is averaging 11.9 points and 4.4 rebounds over the last 10 games for Charleston (SC).
+Brzovic is averaging 12.5 points and 6.7 rebounds for the Cougars.
+Reyne Smith is averaging 2.6 made 3-pointers over the last 10 games for Charleston (SC).

 LAST 10 GAMES: Pirates: 0-10, averaging 68.7 points, 34.8 rebounds, 12.3 assists, 5.5 steals and 3.0 blocks per game while shooting 41.1% from the field.
 Their opponents have averaged 81.9 points per game.